b-t-k/b-t-k.github.io/a-guide/part-2.md

 8. In GitHub Desktop type “Initial Commit” in the “Summary (required)” box and click “Commit to master”
 9. Click Publish repository and then uncheck “Keep this code private”

 You should then be a able to just follow the rest of the steps and add commits when the Step-by-Step calls for them, ignoring the command line commands that are supplied.
+Be sure to send the url for your GitHub repo to the list so they know you have started.

 ### <a id="handy_links"></a>Handy links [↺](#toc)